Britain's FTSE leads European peers as energy and industrials stocks gain

 By Helen Reid

-LONDON, April 4 (Reuters) - British shares outperformed European peers on Tuesday, helped by the energy and industrials sectors, while supermarket firms Sainsbury and Morrison fell on poor sales data.
+LONDON, April 4 (Reuters) - British shares outperformed European peers on Tuesday, boosted by strength in energy and industrials, while South Africa exposed companies were under pressure after S&P downgraded the country's credit rating to sub-investment grade.

-The British index was little changed after PMI data showed British construction growth slowed in March.
+The index was little changed after PMI data showed British construction growth slowed in March.

-Precious metal miners Randgold Resources and Fresnillo were among the top gainers, up 1.6 to 2.8 percent, as gold prices hit a one-month high.

-Distributor and outsourcer Bunzl rose 1.2 percent after it said it bought two safety workwear businesses: ML Kishigo in the United States and Neri in Italy.
+Gold miners Randgold Resources and Fresnillo were among top gainers, up 1.5 to 1.8 percent.
+Distributor and outsourcer Bunzl was a top gainer, up 2 percent after it said it bought two safety workwear businesses: ML Kishigo in the U.S. and Neri in Italy.

 "Two further bolt-on deals should enhance EPS by c.1% and evidence that conversion of the M&A pipeline is not slowing," said Jefferies analysts in a note.